ucan-wg/spec/README.md

 The only reserved ability MUST be the un-namespaced [`"*"` or "superuser"](#41-superuser), which MUST be allowed on any resource.

-#### 3.2.4.3 Delegation Limiting Preimage
+#### 3.2.4.3 Delegation Confinement

 The `dlp` field is OPTIONAL, and MAY be included on any capability.
 This field provides the ability to limit the ability to redelegate to a certain depth on a temporary or ongoing basis.
 When present, this field MUST contain the hash preimage for the value in the `dlp` field of its proof, implementing a kind of [Lamport OTP](https://en.wikipedia.org/wiki/One-time_password#Hash_chains) scheme.

+SHA3?
+Or use a multiformat?
+Just SHA3 for now but represent it as multiformat!
+Shouod be an array!
+May need to be more than one to handle tree chain topology.

 requiring a hash preimage for every delegate in the chain.
 This chain is validated by hashing as each proof is explored.

-The number of preimages ahead

 As such, this scheme is always limited by the number of hashes in the chain.
-As finding the hash preimage for the genesis hash is impratical, it is strongly RECOMMENDED to create very long hash chains of several hundred up front.
+As finding the hash preimage for the genesis hash is impratical, the  and thus RECOMMENDED that the initial setup hash chain be significantly longer than the expected number of uses.
 One or more preimages MAY be requested from the

 This can force the delegation thruogh an authprized person out of band.